SoL #6 Why AI Isn’t Enough to Improve Agile Performance: And What You Can Do About It

 Developing Agile Employees in the Age of VUCAWritten by Pamela Meyer, PhD

-By now VUCA is common language for the Volatility, Uncertainty, Complexity, and Ambiguity of business.
-The term originated at the US Army War College to describe the changing conditions on the battlefield, and its wider usage now serves as a call to action for all those who wish to be more agile and effective in an increasingly complex global world.
+By now, VUCA is a common language for the Volatility, Uncertainty, Complexity, and Ambiguity of business.
+The term originated at the US Army War College to describe the changing conditions on the battlefield, and its wider usage now serves as a call to action for all who wish to be more agile and effective in an increasingly complex global world.

 How should we prepare the workforce?

 It would be a mistake to lump all aspects of VUCA together, as volatility calls for a different response than ambiguity.
-Yet, when it comes to developing employees who perform effectively in the midst of the unplanned and unexpected, there is a universal need to shift the way we prepare the workforce.
+Yet, when it comes to developing employees who perform effectively amid the unplanned and unexpected, there is a universal need to shift the way we prepare the workforce.

-Most employee development strategies assume a stable future and that the skills and knowledge learned today can be readily applied to tomorrow’s conditions.
+Most employee development strategies assume a stable future and that the skills and knowledge learned today can readily apply to tomorrow’s conditions.
 VUCA challenges those assumptions and urgently calls for new approaches and strategies to develop employees at all levels of the organization who can learn and adapt in changing contexts—in other words, employees who are not only agile but are learning agile.
-Recent research on learning agility, as well as lessons from those preparing for such diverse roles as those on SWAT teams; and improv troupes, can guide us in developing a more agile workforce.
+Recent research on learning agility and lessons from those preparing for such diverse roles as those on SWAT teams and improv troupes can guide us in developing more agile employees and workforce.

-Rather than develop competence and confidence to execute a set plan or follow a script, agile individuals train to be effective in the midst of the unexpected and unplanned developments and are prepared to adjust in rapidly changing conditions.
+Rather than develop competence and confidence to execute a set plan or follow a script, agile employees and individuals train to be effective in unexpected and unplanned developments.
+They are prepared to adjust to rapidly changing conditions.
 For most businesses and their employees, this represents a significant shift, one I have come to call the Agility Shift.
-It begins with a shift in mindset and follows through to a shift in how employees make decisions and the actions they take.
+It begins with a shift in mindset and follows through to a shift in how employees make decisions and their actions.

 The Agility Shift

-For film crews, SWAT, and improv teams very little of their ability to think on their feet comes from classroom training or their formal Agile Employeescredentials.
+For film crews, SWAT, and improv teams, very little of their ability to think on their feet comes from classroom training or their formal Agile Employeescredentials.
 They develop their agility competence and confidence in hands-on and often high-stakes situations.
 Similarly, helping employees develop their agility competence and confidence requires a shift away from traditional approaches that rely primarily on pre-planned curricula, delivered via a range of onsite or online channels toward more informal learning strategies, where 70-90% of workplace learning takes place (Kim, Hagedorn, and Collins et al., 2001).

 Below I highlight six of the most impactful shifts you and your learning and talent development team can make below: